 - Partners or suppliers speak negatively about your business

-Customers can have a significant impact on your business reputation, especially if they have a bad experience.
+External actors like customers and past employees can have a significant impact on your business reputation, especially if they have a bad experience.
 Some example scenarios include:

 - Negative social media posts from consumers about their experience with your business